Exploring Higgs-Photon Production at the LHC: Collider Simulation

-As the process of our consideration is a hard $2 \to 2$ process, its amplitude can be completely specified by two variables, the energy variable and an angle.
-We demonstrate the correlation between two such variables, the invariant mass of jet and photon, $m_{J \gamma}$ and center-of-mass opening angle, $cos~\theta^*$ in Fig.~\ref{2D_kinematics}, where it is found that the populated regions in the phase-space display a shift when the new physics effects due to higher dimensional operators are included.
-The following features emerge from Fig.~\ref{2D_kinematics}: \begin{itemize} \item For the background, $m_{J\gamma}$ distribution is smoothly and rapidly falling while new physics contributions have rather slowly falling $m_{J\gamma}$ distributions.
-For the angular dependence analysis, it is to be noted that the main contributions to photon+jet final state background come from a quark exchange leading to production of photon and jet, t-channel gluon exchange leading to QCD jet production along with a bremsrahlung radiation of a photon.
+\item For the background, the $m_{J\gamma}$ distribution is smoothly and rapidly falling while new physics contributions have rather slowly falling $m_{J\gamma}$ distributions.
+For the angular dependence analysis, it is to be noted that the main contributions to photon+jet final state background come from a quark exchange leading to production of photon and jet, t-channel gluon exchange leading to QCD jet production along with a bremstrahlung radiation of a photon.
 In the center-of-mass frame, the angular distribution resulting from such background processes show a steeper increase as $|\rm cos \theta^*| \to 1$ than the new physics signal where either there is direct production of photon and jet from quarks or dominated by an s-channel propagator (red colour indicates larger larger number of events).
 A cut on the invariant mass of jet and photon of 1 TeV will characteristically feature the new phase space regions.
 Complementarily a cut $|\rm cos~\theta^*| \le 0.8$ for instance would remove a large sample of background events that peak in forward and backward directions.

 \item This implies that the new vertices tend to push the Higgs-like jet and the photon towards higher energy and the opening angle of the photon with respect to the beam line tends to be larger compared to the SM background.
-Such a correlation is most prominent for $C_{dB}$-$C_{dW}$ which have a very flat angular distribution as we look into regions with high $m_{J\gamma}$.
+Such a correlation is most prominent for $C_{dB}$-$C_{dW}$ (Fig.~\ref{2D_kinematics}(d)) which has a very flat angular distribution as we look into regions with high $m_{J\gamma}$.
 The effects of other two operators, too, extend to $m_{J \gamma}$ values as high as 4 TeV. \end{itemize}